Gabyon Station

 Gabyon Station, commonly referred to as Gabyon, is a pastoral lease that operates as a sheep station in Western Australia.

 It is situated about 35 km west of Yalgoo and 85 km east of Mullewa in the Murchison area of the Mid-West region.

 The station has as part of its southern border the Geraldton-Mount Magnet Road, and its south western border is close to Pindar.
 It lies in the south eastern catchment area of the Greenough River.
 The station to the west is Tallering, and to the north east of its borders are Jingemarra and Dalgaranga stations.
 It also has two public roads pass through the station – Gabyon Tardie Road and Yalgoo North Road.

-The current owners of the 271500 ha property are Michael Trant and Gemma Cripps, who have opened a farm stay business to supplement the station income following the collapse of the live sheep trade.
+The current owners of the 271500 ha property are Helen and Gemma Cripps, who have opened a farm stay business to supplement the station income following the collapse of the live sheep trade.
 The property is still running a flock of over 12,000 damaras.